smittytone/pico-weather/README.md

 ![A Raspberry Pi Pico W-based weather readout](./images/IMG_1032.JPG)

+**Note** The MicroPython release for the Pico W is currently considered “unstable”, so expect errors and issues!

 ## Versioning

 Where there are versions of code files that depend on a type of Python, this is indicated by a suffix to the version number: